BLOG ARTICLE

 Digital Markets

 Stablecoins bridge the gap between fiat currency and digital assets, making it easier to trade on blockchain-based platforms.
 They act as a stable onramp for cryptocurrency transactions, giving investors a way to transition seamlessly from volatile cryptocurrencies to more stable assets.
+They also promote liquidity in digital markets, enabling financial institutions to provide smoother, more efficient trading experiences for their users.

 Payments